 Discover some fascinating history facts and learn about people from our past on National Geographic for Kids.

-And lastly, New Zealand Geographic's Together at Home series has a bit of everything in it - including science, nature, history and art.
-The magazine has published a story or video every day of lockdown, from how to research monarch butterflies to learning about how sunlight can propel things.
+And lastly, New Zealand Geographic's Together at Home series has a bit of everything, including science, nature, history and art.
+The magazine sends a story or video to its mailing list most days in lockdown.